usegalaxy-eu/operations/infrastructure_playbook_repo.md

   * [upload.yml](https://github.com/usegalaxy-eu/infrastructure-playbook/blob/master/upload.yml): This playbook sets up the [TUS](https://tus.io/) server that is used to upload data to Galaxy.
 Refer to this [training material](https://training.galaxyproject.org/training-material/topics/admin/tutorials/tus/tutorial.html) to set up TUS.

   ## Roles
 Our locally maintained Ansible roles are located in the [roles directory](https://github.com/usegalaxy-eu/infrastructure-playbook/tree/master/roles).
 Also, we maintain several other roles and all of them are in their own github repositories and can be found in our [organization](https://github.com/orgs/usegalaxy-eu/repositories).
 Most of these roles are published on [Ansible Galaxy](https://galaxy.ansible.com/usegalaxy_eu).
-In addition to our roles we also use roles from the [galaxyproject (Galaxy USA instance)](https://galaxy.ansible.com/galaxyproject) All the roles we use are listed in our [requirements.yaml](https://github.com/usegalaxy-eu/infrastructure-playbook/blob/master/requirements.yaml) file.
+In addition to our roles we also use roles from the [galaxyproject (Galaxy USA instance)](https://galaxy.ansible.com/galaxyproject) All the roles (non-local) we use are listed in our [requirements.yaml](https://github.com/usegalaxy-eu/infrastructure-playbook/blob/master/requirements.yaml) file.
 These roles can be installed by running the following command:

     ansible-galaxy install -r requirements.yaml

 ### Roles in use
-* _Separate repo: Whether the role has its own repo or is it a local role located and available only in the [infrastructure_playbook](https://github.com/usegalaxy-eu/infrastructure-playbook/tree/master/roles) repo_
+* _**Separate repo:** Whether the role has its own repo or is it a local role located and available only in the [infrastructure_playbook](https://github.com/usegalaxy-eu/infrastructure-playbook/tree/master/roles) repo_
-* _Still being used: Whether the role is included/imported in any of the above listed playbooks_
+* _**Still being used:** Whether the role is included/imported in any of the above listed playbooks_

 | Roles | Separate repo | Still being used | Description |
 | :--- | :---: | :---: | :--- |